-The Montebello Lakes (Lagos de Montebello), inside the vast, 6000-acre Lagunas de Montebello National Park in Chiapas, are a stunning natural wonder set right along the border of Mexico and Guatemala.
+The Montebello Lakes (Lagos de Montebello) inside the vast, 6000-acre Lagunas de Montebello National Park in Chiapas is a stunning natural wonder set right along the border of Mexico and Guatemala.

 Any traveler who is fascinated with the beauty of this world can’t miss out on visiting the Montebello Lakes, especially on an epic Chiapas road trip.

 That’s right!
 Exploring the sparkly blue lakes is one of the best things to do in Chiapas.
 Even though you can’t visit all 59 of the lakes, there are almost a dozen that you can visit and shouldn’t miss out on!

 Whether you are planning to go on a day trip from San Cris or spend a couple of nights in a cabaña there, here is everything you need to plan and prepare for your trip to the incredible Montebello Lakes.